 Beautify Your Gardens

-Our Roses are here in containers fully budded and blooming.
+Our Roses are in containers, fully budded and blooming.
 Grown by Weeks Roses and shipped to us ready to plant!
 Price will be approx $35 for shrubs and climbing roses and $45 for small trees.
-Summer days are hot.
-Planting water thrifty hanging plants and annuals now is the perfect antidote to the quarantine blues with the promise of dazzling garden displays until fall.
-As your annuals peak out, replace them with new ones to keep your garden fresh and beautiful.
+Summer days are hot, hot, hot!
+Planting water-thrifty hanging plants and annuals now is the perfect antidote to the quarantine blues with the promise of dazzling garden displays until fall.
+Be sure they have some afternoon shade.
+As your annuals peak out, replace them with hardy, new ones to keep your garden fresh and beautiful.

-Plant annuals now such as Cosmos, Sunflowers, Mandevilla, Ageratum, Coleus, African daisy, petunia, snapdragon, stock, sweet alyssum, and geraniums.
-Keep them well watered, especially as the temperature warms.
+Annuals such as Cosmos, Sunflowers, Mandevilla, Ageratum, Coleus, African daisy, petunia, snapdragon, stock, sweet alyssum, and geraniums are blooming now.
+Keep them well-watered, especially now as the temperature warms.
+As fall approaches, the season brings cooler temps and some rain.
 Fill pots and borders with colorful Agapanthus, Petunias, trailing foliage, Cleome, and Portulaca.
 For the cut flower garden, we have a riot of color such as Astilbe, mums, Crocosmia, Daylily, Hydrangea, Snapdragons, geraniums, and other lovely perennials for your gardens.

 House plants & Shade plants

 You'll love our comprehensive shade plant section under the arbor; lush and beautiful, with garden statuary and whimsical garden decor.
 We have ferns, houseplants and outdoor shade selections: caladium, nettle, hosta, hellebore, heuchera, begonia, Peace lily, callas, Lenten rose, coleus, impatiens & others, depending on the season.
 Stop by soon and browse our Garden Center and Nursery!
-For your gardener friends & family, this is a 'One Stop' shopping bonanza!
 Visit us soon!

 Seasonal News & Arrivals